divyarustgi2003/Wanderlust/README.md

-this is my first project in which i have performed CRUD operations using express and ejs.
+this is my first project in which i have performed CRUD operations using Express and Mongo.